peterrayn/Encrypted-Socks5-proxy/README.md

 socks://Og@127.0.0.1:9999#minisocks
 ```
 #### you can copy it and use v2rayN to run it

+#### you can check network traffic information in local.log or server.log

 <br>

 ## If you find this project useful, please consider giving it a ⭐.
 Thanks!🙏💖